lukecharman/MockMarksExample/MockMarks+XCUI/README.md

 An `XCTestCase` subclass named `MockMarksUITestCase` from which all MockMarks tests should inherit.

-This package should only be imported into your UI testing target.
+This package should be imported into your UI testing target, not your app target.
 To do this:
 * Tap your app's project in the Project Navigator.
 * Under "Targets", tap your app's UI testing target.
 * Tap Build Phases.
 * Unfold the "Link Binary With Libraries" section.
 * Use the plus icon to add both `MockMarks` and `MockMarks+XCUI` to the list.
+* Ensure they are both assigned the 'Required' status.

+In your own test classes that subclass `MockMarksUITestCase`, there's just one thing to do:
+* Call `setUp()`.